-pioneer SEPTIC Solutions IS A FAMILY OWNED AND OPERATED SEPTIC PUMPING AND INSTALLATION BUSINESS BASED NEAR GUELPH, ONTARIO AND SERVING SOUTHERN ONTARIO WITH OVER 20 YEARS OF QUALITY SERVICE AND EXPERIENCE.
+pioneer SEPTIC Solutions IS A FAMILY OWNED AND OPERATED SEPTIC INSTALLATION BUSINESS BASED NEAR GUELPH, ONTARIO AND SERVING SOUTHERN ONTARIO WITH OVER 20 YEARS OF QUALITY SERVICE AND EXPERIENCE.

 Our services include the design of septic systems, supply and installation of septic systems, water and sewer hookup (underground services), excavation for any need (foundations, driveways, ponds, etc.), backfilling, trenching, grading.
 If you require septic tank pumping please reach out to our sister company, Snorks Septic Service.

 WE SPECIALIZE IN MAINTAINING RESIDENTIAL SEPTIC SYSTEMS IN AN ENVIRONMENTALLY FRIENDLY MANNER!

 We provide the following services while we are there:

 • Pump, repair, maintain septic systems